Generalized covariation for Banach space valued processes, It\^o formula and applications: Introduction

 The paper is organized as follows.
-After this introduction, Section \ref{sec: pre} contains general notations and some preliminary results.
-Section \ref{sec: chiqv} will be devoted to the definition of $\chi$-covariation and $\chi$-quadratic variation and some related results.
+Section \ref{sec: pre} contains general notations and some preliminary results.
+Section \ref{sec: chiqv} will be devoted to the definition of $\chi$-covariation and $\chi$-quadratic variation and some related propositions.
+Section \ref{sec: evaluation} provides some explicit calculations related to window processes.
 Section \ref{sec:ito-int} is devoted to the definition of a forward integral for Banach space valued processes and related It\^o formula.
-The final section is devoted to applications of our It\^o formula to the case of window processes.
+The final section \ref{Sec6} is devoted to applications of our It\^o formula to the case of window processes.